Elias Aslaksen: Biography

-After leaving the Navy, Aslaksen dedicated his life to the work in the church and became a leading figure in the growth and development of the group now known as Brunstad Christian Church.
+After leaving the navy, Aslaksen dedicated his life to the work in the church and became a leading figure in the growth and development of the group now known as Brunstad Christian Church.
 In later years, Aslaksen travelled to Denmark, Germany, Finland, the Netherlands and England where churches were also established.

 Although Aslaksen's main focus was his work for the church, he made significant contributions to society in general.
 He was instrumental in justifying the position of Christians in military service, explaining from the Bible that Christians both can and should participate in military service.
 In a broader sense, this led to a definition of Christian values that included both duty and loyalty to the society in which one lives.

-Following Smith's death in 1943, Aslaksen became the leader of The Christian Church.
+Following Smith's death in 1943, Aslaksen became the leader of Brunstad Christian Church.
 He was a prolific writer and authored many articles, books and hymns.

 Aslaksen died in Hønefoss, Norway on 10 May 1976.
 Sigurd Bratlie became the leader of Brunstad Christian Church after Aslaksen's death.